sagesaintsalem/dcthomson/README.md

 Tests -

 - "DCThomson.postman_collection.json" is a list of API tests in Postman
-- Test were also written in Jest and are accessible by following these instructions -
+- Test were also written in Jest and are accessible by following these instructions:

             - open the tests folder in the Terminal or Command Line
             - type npm run test